-Meanwhile, constructors should go for a level, ruler, tape measure, angle locator, or a caliper as they are designed, keeping in mind the surfaces and objects they deal with.
+Meanwhile, constructors should go for a level, ruler, tape measure, angle locator, or caliper as they are designed, keeping in mind the surfaces and objects they deal with.
 However, opting for angle locators, height gauges, or measuring squares will be the best bet if you’re a carpenter.

 C. Digital Or Analog

 Almost every measuring tool is available in both digital and analog styles, so it’s important for you to decide which one to go for.
-In our humble opinion, we suggest both professionals and amateurs to go for digital measurement tools because they provide an accurate reading, are more reliable, and easy to use.
+In our humble opinion, we suggest both professionals and amateurs go for digital measurement tools because they provide an accurate reading, are more reliable, and are easy to use.

 Which Tool Is Perfect For Measuring Flat Surfaces?